Sunday, January 31, 2016

 Here is another way that involves rationalising the numerator first.

-For $0 \leqslant x < 1$ we can write \begin{align*} \int_0^1 \sqrt{\frac{x}{1 - x}} \, dx &= \int_0^1 \sqrt{\frac{x}{1 - x}} \cdot \frac{\sqrt{x}}{\sqrt{x}} \, dx\\ &= \int^1_0 \frac{x}{\sqrt{x - x^2}} \, dx \end{align*} Now rewriting the numerator as the derivative of the denominator we have \begin{align*} \int_0^1 \sqrt{\frac{x}{1 - x}} \, dx &= -\frac{1}{2} \int^1_0 \frac{(1 - 2x) - 1}{\sqrt{x - x^2}} \, dx\\ &= -\frac{1}{2} \int^1_0 \frac{1 - 2x}{\sqrt{x - x^2}} \, dx + \frac{1}{2} \int^1_0 \frac{dx}{\sqrt{x - x^2}} \, dx\\ &= I_1 + I_2 \end{align*} The first of these integrals can be found using a substitution of $x = u + 1/2$.
-The result is $$I_1 = \int^{1/2}_{-1/2} \frac{u}{\sqrt{1/4 - u^2}} \, du = 0,$$ as the integrand is odd between symmetric limits.
+For 0 we can write \begin{align*} \int_0^1 \sqrt{\frac{x}{1 - x}} \, dx &= \int_0^1 \sqrt{\frac{x}{1 - x}} \cdot \frac{\sqrt{x}}{\sqrt{x}} \, dx\\ &= \int^1_0 \frac{x}{\sqrt{x - x^2}} \, dx \end{align*} Now rewriting the numerator as the derivative of the denominator we have \begin{align*} \int_0^1 \sqrt{\frac{x}{1 - x}} \, dx &= -\frac{1}{2} \int^1_0 \frac{(1 - 2x) - 1}{\sqrt{x - x^2}} \, dx\\ &= -\frac{1}{2} \int^1_0 \frac{1 - 2x}{\sqrt{x - x^2}} \, dx + \frac{1}{2} \int^1_0 \frac{dx}{\sqrt{x - x^2}} \, dx\\ &= I_1 + I_2 \end{align*} The first of these integrals can be found using a substitution of x = u + 1/2.
+The result is I_1 = \int^{1/2}_{-1/2} \frac{u}{\sqrt{1/4 - u^2}} \, du = 0, as the integrand is odd between symmetric limits.

 The second integral can be found by first completing the square.
-As $$x - x^2 = \frac{1}{4} - \left (x - \frac{1}{2} \right )^2,$$ we have $$I_2 = \frac{1}{2} \int^1_0 \frac{dx}{\sqrt{\frac{1}{2^2} - \left (x - \frac{1}{2} \right )^2}} \, dx = \frac{1}{2} \sin^{-1} (2x - 1) \Big{|}^1_0 = \frac{\pi}{2}.$$ Thus $$\int_0^1 \sqrt{\frac{x}{1 - x}} \, dx = \frac{\pi}{2}.$$
+As x - x^2 = \frac{1}{4} - \left (x - \frac{1}{2} \right )^2, we have I_2 = \frac{1}{2} \int^1_0 \frac{dx}{\sqrt{\frac{1}{2^2} - \left (x - \frac{1}{2} \right )^2}} \, dx = \frac{1}{2} \sin^{-1} (2x - 1) \Big{|}^1_0 = \frac{\pi}{2}.
+Thus \int_0^1 \sqrt{\frac{x}{1 - x}} \, dx = \frac{\pi}{2}.

 No comments: